sapegin/social-likes-next/Contributing.md

 ## Submitting pull requests

-1. Create a new branch, please don’t work in master directly.
+1. Create a new branch, don’t work in master directly.
-2. Add failing tests (if there’re any tests in project) for the change you want to make.
+2. Add failing tests for the change you want to make.
 Run tests (see below) to see the tests fail.
 3. Hack on.
 4. Run tests to see if the tests pass.
 Repeat steps 2–4 until done.
-5. Update the documentation to reflect any changes.
+5. Update the documentation to reflect your changes.
 6. Push to your fork and submit a pull request.

 ## JavaScript code style

-See [ESLint](.eslintrc) config files for more details.
+See [ESLint config](https://github.com/tamiadev/eslint-config-tamia) for more details.

 - Tab indentation.
 - Single-quotes.